capnproto/capnproto/doc/language.md

 Some notes:

 * Types come after names.
-This makes sense because the name is usually the thing you are looking for when you read the code, so it should be up front where it is easiest to see, not hidden later on the line.
+The name is by far the most important thing to see, especially when quickly skimming, so we put it up front where it is most visible.
 Sorry, C got it wrong.
 * The `@N` annotations show how the protocol evolved over time, so that the system can make sure to maintain compatibility with older versions.
 Fields (and enum values, and interface methods) must be numbered consecutively starting from zero in the order in which they were added.
 In this